neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 # React State: Journal App with Entries Filter

-Your journal app includes filter button to show all entries or only favorites.
-Currently the button don't work yet.
+Your journal app includes filter buttons to show all entries or only favorites.
+Currently the buttons don't work yet.
 Let's implement this feature!

 > 💡 You can use this template as a starting point.
 But if you are far enough along with your own Journal App, please use that instead.